-As at December 31, 2021, Clairvest had accounts receivable from its investee companies totalling \$2.5 million, CEP IV totalling \$0.1 million, CEP IV-A totalling \$0.1 million, CEP V totalling \$0.9 million, CEP V India totalling \$2.8 million, CEP V-A totalling \$0.7 million, CEP VI totalling \$12.6 million, CEP VI-A totalling \$16.1 million, and CEP VI-B totalling \$10.2 million.
+As at December 31, 2022, Clairvest had accounts receivable from its investee companies totalling \$1.9 million, CEP IV totalling \$1 thousand, CEP IV-A totalling \$0.4 million, CEP IV-A totalling \$4 thousand, CEP V totalling \$0.5 million, CEP V India totalling \$0.7 million, CEP V-A totalling \$0.2 million, CEP VI totalling \$15.0 million, CEP VI-A totalling \$18.8 million, and CEP VI-B totalling \$12.0 million.

 In addition, the Company advances loans to its acquisition entities, the CEP Funds, and investee companies.
-During the third quarter of fiscal 2022, the Company made net advancements of \$9.0 million on these loans, such that \$26.8 million in loans remained outstanding as at December 31, 2021.
+During the third quarter of fiscal 2023, the Company made a net advancement of \$4.3 million on these loans, such that \$52.3 million in loans remained outstanding as at December 31, 2022.
 Further details are described in note 11(e) to the consolidated financial statements.

-As at December 31, 2021, Clairvest had advanced share purchase loans to certain employees of Clairvest totalling \$2.9 million.
-The loans are interest bearing, have full recourse to the individual and are collateralized by the common shares of Clairvest owned by the employees with a market value as at December 31, 2021 of \$5.1 million.
+As at December 31, 2022, Clairvest had advanced share purchase loans to certain employees of Clairvest totalling \$5.8 million.
+The loans are interest bearing, have full recourse to the individual and are collateralized by the common shares of Clairvest owned by the employees with a market value as at December 31, 2022 of \$8.3 million.
 None of these loans were made to key management.

 Key management at Clairvest includes the Chief Executive Officer ("CEO"), the Vice Chairman, the President and its directors.
 The CEO and the President are entitled to annual discretionary cash bonuses of up to 175% of their individual annual salary based on individual performance.
 The Vice Chairman is entitled to annual discretionary cash bonuses of up to 100% of annual salary based on individual performance.
 There is also an annual objective cash bonus which is based on Clairvest's Incentive Bonus Program, the stock option plans, the BVAR Plan and the EDSU Plan.
-Annual salaries and compensation under these plans paid to the CEO, the Vice Chairman, and the President during the third quarter of fiscal 2022 was \$0.5 million.
-As at December 31, 2021, the total amounts payable to the CEO, the Vice Chairman, and the President under the aforementioned plans were \$15.7 million.
-As at December 31, 2021, the total amounts payable to the directors of Clairvest under the DSU, ADSU and Non-Voting Option plans was \$23.6 million.
+Annual salaries and compensation under these plans paid to the CEO, the Vice Chairman, and the President during the third quarter of fiscal 2023 was \$0.5 million.
+As at December 31, 2022, the total amounts payable to the CEO, the Vice Chairman, and the President under the aforementioned plans were \$15.5 million.
+As at December 31, 2022, the total amounts payable to the directors of Clairvest under the DSU, ADSU and Non-Voting Option plans were \$28.1 million.

-During the third quarter of fiscal 2022, Clairvest earned \$0.4 million in distribution and interest income and \$0.7 million in advisory and other fees from its investee companies.
-Additionally, acquisition entities of Clairvest which were not consolidated earned \$1.4 million in distributions and interest income.
+During the third quarter of fiscal 2023, Clairvest earned \$0.2 million in distribution and interest income and \$0.7 million in advisory and other fees from its investee companies.
+Additionally, acquisition entities of Clairvest which were not consolidated earned \$4.1 million in distributions and interest income.